Introduction to Careers in SQL Server

 Education is an essential phase for anybody to pursue their ambitions.
 In fact, we should be grateful for the fact that technology has taken us to a next level and if there is any good use of technology, it is that the means of learning have not only become accessible to almost everyone but also knowledge sharing/teaching from experts resulted in the glorious outcome.
 Methods such as e-learning already made a prominent impact with respect to this aspect.

-And thus with this great scope of learning, it is high time for educational institutions to focus on development and deployment of database applications from E-learning and student assessment applications to tuition payment processing systems and IT infrastructure applications.
+And thus with this great scope of learning, it is high time for educational institutions to focus on the development and deployment of database applications from E-learning and student assessment applications to tuition payment processing systems and IT infrastructure applications.

 At the same time all schools, universities who are under constant budget pressure, need to find a cost-effective solution that frees up funding for other high priority projects.
 MySQL and SQL are considered to be proven and cost-effective databases widely used by educational institutions to automate many of the academic, administrative, and teaching processes.
 They are also used in the curriculum by scientists in research institutions.